-Work with thought leaders and academic experts in photonics
+Work with thought leaders and academic experts in Photonics

 Companies can benefit from collaborating with academic researchers in Photonics in several ways.
 Firstly, they can enhance their innovation by leveraging the expertise of researchers who are at the forefront of technological advancements.
 Academic researchers can provide access to cutting-edge technology and state-of-the-art facilities, enabling companies to develop and test new products and solutions.
 Additionally, collaborating with academic researchers allows companies to tap into a network of experts, fostering knowledge exchange and potential partnerships.
 Academic researchers can also contribute to solving complex technical challenges and provide valuable insights for product development.
 Lastly, collaborations with academic researchers can enhance a company's reputation and credibility in the industry, showcasing their commitment to research and development.

-Researchers on NotedSource with backgrounds in photonics include Mesut Balaban, Ben Bartlett, Dr. Ekaterina Ponizovskaya Devine, Mohammad Alanzi, Mohand Saed, Deep Jariwala, Andrii Golovin, Francisco R Arteaga-Sierra, Mahsa Alijabbari, Pouya Dianat, and Fabio Feroldi.
+Researchers on NotedSource with backgrounds in Photonics include Mesut Balaban, Ben Bartlett, Dr. Ekaterina Ponizovskaya Devine, Mohammad Alanzi, Mohand Saed, Deep Jariwala, Andrii Golovin, Francisco R Arteaga-Sierra, Mahsa Alijabbari, Pouya Dianat, and Fabio Feroldi.

 Dr. Ekaterina Ponizovskaya Devine